Working nights is a common part of the modern business world, with at least 12% of the British workforce in such roles.

 Responsibilities as an employer

-- Offer a free health assessment.
-You’ll need to provide a health assessment for new night shift workers.
+- Offer a free health assessment: You’ll need to provide an assessment to new night shift workers.
 This can be a questionnaire or a medical assessment.
 A qualified medical professional will give their opinion (subject to confidentiality) about whether your worker is fit to do night work.
 It’s compulsory for you to make the health assessment available, but it’s up to your worker whether they accept it.
 You need to continue to offer health assessments regularly to your night shift workers.

 Recommendations for night shift work

 There are steps you can take to reduce night work hazards, including: